HannahKirk/Mediation_of_Matchmaking/README.md

 Please contact the corresponding author Hannah Kirk (hannah@thekirks.co.uk) for inquires, or for permission to use the data in further study.

+Please cite "Kirk, H.R.
+Gupta, S (2020),"The Mediation of Match-Making: A Comparative Study of Gender and Generational Preference in Online Dating Websites and Offline Marriage Markets in Chengdu" GitHub repository, https://github.com/HannahKirk/Mediation_of_Matchmaking"